 People from other sampradāyas often visit this site.
 These people seek to teach me, sometimes directly, and sometimes indirectly, that Śrī Jīva Goswami copied major parts of his theology from others like Śrī Rāmānujacārya, Śrī Madhvācārya and even Śrī Śankarācārya.
 They want to imply that he was a mere student in front of these great ācāryas.
-But are such arrogant claims and the supercilious attitude of these people justified by the facts?
+But are such claims justified by the facts?

 The uniqueness of Śrī Jīva Goswami